taviso/cefdebug/README.md

 🚨 If that works (i.e. json response), this is **remotely** exploitable. 🚨

 Newer versions of chromium require that the Host header match `localhost` or an IP address to prevent this.
 If this works, the application you're looking at is based on an older version of chromium, and leaving the debugger enabled can be **remotely** exploited.
-You have found a critical vulnerability.
+You have found a critical vulnerability and should report it urgently.

 * Is the `new` command functioning?